Highly rated local moving companies for Chicago to Grand Rapids moves

 - Grand Rapids is considered to be safer than Chicago with a safety index of 55.77 vs Chicago’s 33.87.

-- Air quality in Grand Rapids is good, and in Chicago it's good.
+- Air quality in Grand Rapids is Good, and in Chicago it’s Good.

-- Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.
+- Elevator reservation: If your building has an elevator you’ll want to check on how to reserve it for move day.

 - Truck parking permits: Many cities require special permits for parking large moving trucks.
 Check in advance to see if one is needed for your move.

 - State licensing: The agency regulating local and intrastate household goods movers in Michigan is the Michigan Public Service Commission (MPSC).
 State regulation and oversight activities include commercial vehicle registration and safety compliance, review of published tariff rates, licensing, and consumer protection efforts.
-Double-check that the moving company is properly licensed before you hire them.
+Ensure the company you choose is licensed to handle your move.

-- State regulator: You can check the status of a Michigan moving license through the state's public utilities commission.
+- State regulator: To confirm a moving company’s license in Michigan, visit the state’s public utilities commission.

 - Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
 In Alabama, Massachusetts, and Michigan, choose the economical option of Released Value Protection, provided by movers at no extra cost.
 However, it offers minimal coverage at 60 cents per pound per article.
 For comprehensive coverage of your items’ full value, consult with your moving company for alternatives or explore third-party insurance providers.